Dingell Act Priority Access List

 Public Engagement and Priority Access Parcel Nomination Process

-The BLM sought public comments for a 30-day period, which ran from January 31, 2020, through February 29, 2020, to encourage participation in identifying high-priority recreation lands greater than 640 contiguous acres, where legal public access is either non-existent (legally inaccessible) or significantly restricted (press release link).
+The BLM sought public comments for a 30-day period, which ran from January 31, 2020, through February 29, 2020, to encourage participation in identifying high-priority recreation lands at least 640 contiguous acres, where legal public access is either non-existent (legally inaccessible) or significantly restricted (press release link).
 Nominated lands must be open for recreation consistent with existing land use plans.
 The public’s response was robust, demonstrating a significant level of interest and high importance that the public, state agencies, and non-governmental partners assign to the issue of improving recreational access to public lands across the West.
 A total of 5,434 nominations were received from 37 stakeholder groups, five state fish and wildlife agencies, two universities, one local government, and 188 individuals.
 Many individuals self-identified as hunters, outdoor recreationists, and/or public land advocates.
 Figure 1 illustrates the number of public respondents by category type:

 - Figure 1.
 Number of Public Respondents by Category